kineticman/FruitDeepLinks/README.md

 ### Deeplinks Not Working

-- Verify the streaming app is installed on your device
+- Verify the streaming app is installed on your device.
-- Check the app is authenticated (logged in)
+- Check the app is authenticated (logged in).
-- Test deeplink manually (Fire TV: `adb shell am start -a android.intent.action.VIEW -d "scheme://..."`)
+- Test deeplink manually (Fire TV: `adb shell am start -a android.intent.action.VIEW -d "scheme://..."`).
-- Some services require cable/TV provider authentication
+- Some services require cable/TV provider authentication.

 ### Web Dashboard Not Loading